 22. ‘Serene’ (439 feet, 3 inches), Fincantieri

 Serene was Fincantieri’s launch into the superyacht segment, and what a debut it was.
 The largest yacht ever launched in Italy when it was delivered in 2011 (surpassed three years later by Ocean Victory), the Espen Øino seven-deck design features a long, sleek blue hull crowned by a white superstructure.
-The somewhat racy curves serve as a nice counterpart to the more serious-looking sections of the yacht, which include cutouts along the main and upper decks to allow strong visibility from the saloon and staterooms.
+The somewhat racy curves serve as a counterpart to the more serious-looking sections of the yacht, which include cutouts along the main and upper decks to allow strong visibility from the saloon and staterooms.
 The curved balconies on three levels are a nice touch that work aesthetically—and practically for better views.
-The open stern area has a winter garden (enclosed glass house) that allows dining in all seasons.
+The open stern area has a winter garden (enclosed glasshouse) that allows dining in all seasons.
 Serene also has two helipads and a hangar, a big swimming pool and a tender garage large enough for a submarine.
 Pascale Reymond of Reymond Langton Design created the 43,056-square-foot interior for the Russian owner, though its details have remained closely guarded.

 21. ‘Crescent’ (443 feet), Lürssen

 Espen Øino’s dark hull and tiered superstructure was one of the most exciting launches of 2018.
 Called Project Thunder internally at Lürssen, the custom-built yacht features cutouts along the hull sides that allow full ocean views from the saloon on the primary deck, as part of Crescent’s distinctive curved superstructure.
 Its most noteworthy feature is the jaw-dropping bank of three-deck-high windows in the center of the yacht.
 This architectural feature serves as the centerpiece of a very compelling design.
 The yacht has accommodations for 18 guests in nine staterooms.
 Little is known about the François Zuretti-designed interior, other than Lürssen describes it as being “traditionally styled.”
 If it lives up to Crescent’s brash exterior, the complete yacht promises to be an entirely groundbreaking design.

 20. ‘Savarona’ (446 feet, 2 inches), Blohm+Voss